 [Please give a brief explanation of the limited obligation bonds and what specific revenue the bonds are secured by.]
 Limited obligation bonds currently outstanding are as follows:

+Interest Issue Maturity Amount Amount

-Description Interest Rate lssue Date Maturity Date Amount Issued Amount Outstanding
+Description Rate Date Date Issued Outstanding

 1. \$ \$

 2.

 Total \$ - \$ -

 The following is a schedule by years of the total payments due on this debt:

 1. Limited obligation bond issue of [Date]: